2019 CURI grants have been awarded to the following people:

 - Congressional Gerrymandering and Polarizing Campaign Rhetoric

 St. Olaf’s Institute for Freedom and Community (IFC) is pleased to announce available funds for Collaborative Undergraduate Research and Inquiry (CURI) projects.
-The Institute is able to fund two CURI projects with guaranteed funding for two students per project.

 We are open to receiving proposals on any number of research topics from any St. Olaf faculty in any academic department or program.
 We ask that either the topic itself or the approach to the topic reflect the central goals of the Institute.
 The IFC encourages free inquiry and meaningful debate of important political and social issues.
 By exploring diverse ideas about politics, markets, and society, the Institute aims to challenge presuppositions, question easy answers, and foster constructive dialogue among those with differing values and contending points of view.
 Through its programs and educational offerings, the Institute underscores the value of having open and spirited exchanges on highly controversial subjects in a respectful and productive manner.